eliskasieglova/globes/README.md

 - pathlib
 - math

-Further on, it is necessary to create a blank ArcGIS project called "project.aprx" and save it to your root folder where you will be running this code.
+Further on, it is necessary to create a **blank ArcGIS project** called "project.aprx" and save it to your root folder where you will be running this code.
 Once you have arcpy and all the further mentioned libraries installed, and you created a project, you can proceed to running the code.

-The lines 11-21 in globes_main.py include the variables to be changed by the user.
-The variables that can be changed are:
+The lines 11-21 in globes_main.py include variables that can be changed by the user.
+Those are:
-- _globe\_type_: '12' or '6',
 - _display_: True or False whether or not the parallels and meridians should be present in the output PDF file,
-- _basemap_: defaults to "Charted Territory Map" but feel free to change it from the list of ESRI Basemaps found here: https://www.arcgis.com/home/group.html?id=702026e41f6641fb85da88efe79dc166#overview,
+- _basemap_: defaults to "Charted Territory Map" but feel free to change it from the list of ESRI Basemaps found here: https://www.arcgis.com/home/group.html?id=702026e41f6641fb85da88efe79dc166#overview
 - _arcpy.env.workspace_: absolute path to your workspace,
 - _project\_path_: relative path to your project (defaults to "project.aprx" but feel free to change if you have the project saved somewhere else/you named the project differently).

+Apart from all the skills to get the code running you will also need a scissor and some glue to put it all together in the end.
+If you want to have a Christmas decoration but do not have an arcpy license, the pdfs with a ready to print dodecahedron and a cube are published in this github repository.

 ## Theoretical Background
 - geographic vs projected coordinates